christrees/christrees.github.com/docs/resume201804-cat9.md

 In reality, the efforts with various state and federal investments have a low probablity of success.
 But like a resume, the grant documentational processes may expose an oppertunity hidden behind problems the grants are intended to fund.

 #### Researching building Blockchain foundations for Edge Communities.
-[Grundy Center Electric Co-Op Building](https://miningstore.com/case-study/biostar-solar-farm-bitcave-4-2/) Deployment for [The Mining Store](https://miningstore.com/).
-My personal test site for progress [melrose site - test.cat9.com](https://test.cat9.com/)
+Due to my relationship with multiple rual community power and telecom utility providers, I was contacted to assist with the [Grundy Center Electric Co-Op Building](https://miningstore.com/case-study/biostar-solar-farm-bitcave-4-2/) Deployment for [The Mining Store](https://miningstore.com/).
+My personal record for progress is at [melrose site - test.cat9.com](https://test.cat9.com/).
+This was a younger team being creative and moving fast.
+I ended up getting more involved in the core operational planning as they bumped into various difficulties along the way.
+I have experience with high energy systems, networking and agricultural construction.
+May seem like a funny combination but it was a good combination for the Melrose site.
+Some of the guidance information is contained on a site I maintain at [http://aur.2cld.net/docs/](http://aur.2cld.net/docs/).

 #### Researching who I should work with next.